Kamo-Chip/react-user-persistence/README.md

-##User Persistence In React
+# User Persistence In React
-This is a tutorial on how to persist a logged-in user in react